vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 (bot + _vptr_Left[-1])->t = 5;
 ```

-### Handling of virtual function in virtual base class
+### Handling of virtual function in the virtual base class
-- Handling of virtual function in virtual base class is same as we have discussed in our previour article with multiple inheritance.
+- Handling of virtual function in virtual base class is the same as we have discussed in our previous article with multiple inheritances.
 There is nothing special about it.

-### Complications of using virtual base class
+### Complications of using the virtual base class
 > **Downcasting**
-- As we have seen, casting of object Bottom to Right(in other words, upcasting) requires adding offset to pointer.
+- As we have seen, casting of object Bottom to Right(in other words, upcasting) requires adding offset to a pointer.
 One might be tempted to think that downcasting can then simply be implemented by subtracting the same offset.
-- This process is not easy for compiler as it seems.
-To understand this, let we go through example.
+- This process is not easy for the compiler as it seems.
+To understand this, let us go through an example.
 ```
 class AnotherBottom : public Left, public Right
 {